Baota District: Geography

+The Yan River flows through the district from northwest to southeast, from Hezhuangping to Qiaogou Subdistrict.
+It then flows from the district's center to its northeast, through Chuankou, Liqu, Yaodian, and finally through Ganguyi.
+The total length of the river's flow through Baota District is 62 km, and it forms basin area in the district's north that totals 2203.68 km2 in area.
+The district's other major river is the Fenchuan River (汾川河 (Fénchuān Hé)), which flows from Nanniwan to Yichuan County and into the Yellow River.
+The Fenchuan Canal (汾川渠 (Fénchuān Qú)), a small canal off the Fenchuan River which irrigates nearby land, flows through Madongchuan, creating the Jinpenwan Reservoir (金盆湾水库 (Jīnpénwān Shuǐkù)).

 Historical records indicate that the region was highly forested approximately 3,000 years ago.
 However, during the Tang dynasty and Song dynasty, widespread droughts, coupled by intense agriculture and grazing, increased erosion and destroyed much of the region's forests.
 Much of the region was covered in secondary forests by the 1920s, but by the late 1920s drought and deforestation had once again rid the area of much of its forests.
 Currently, much of the district is once again covered in secondary forests, particularly in the sparsely populated southern portion of the district.
+Like other places in the Loess Plateau, Baota District has a high degree of soil erosion.
+Much of the district's north is used as farmland and grassland.
+Through the 2000s, the total farmland area of Baota District decreased substantially, while grassland increased significantly, and a minor growth in forested land occurred.
+As of 2010, 39.79% of the district's land area is grassland, while 30.13% is woodland, and 28.83% is farmland.

 Fauna

 A number of wild birds have habitats in the district, including magpies, pheasants, eagles, owls, crows, old world sparrows, swallows, woodpeckers, cuckoos, larks, old world oriole, swan geese, mallards, and mandarin ducks.

 The seven-spotted ladybug is native to the district.

 Climate

 Baota District experiences an average annual temperature of 7 °C. Summer hailstorms, which typically happen during the afternoon, have historically afflicted the area.
 Typically accompanied by violent rains and winds, some hailstorms in the area have been severe, and damage crops.

 The district experiences an average annual precipitation of 550 mm.
 Precipitation is mostly concentrated in the summer, when heavy rains of high intensity occur.
 The district receives 71% of its annual total precipitation from the months of June through September.
 The district frequently experiences flooding, waterlogging, and increased erosion caused by torrential rains.
 The region is also highly susceptible to droughts.